 We assume the bill will result in 1 average complexity appeal (appeals of plan approvals/denials and compliance) beginning in January 2029, ongoing.
-Average complexity appeals are estimated to require approximately 200 hours of AAJ hours to complete (100 prehearing hours + 100 hearing and post-hearing hours).
+Average complexity appeals are estimated to require approximately 200 Administrative Appeals Judge (AAJ) hours to complete (100 prehearing hours + 100 hearing and post-hearing hours).